Enhanced Emission from Boron-Vacancy Center in Rhombohedral Boron Nitride: Methods

 Quasiparticle energies were obtained within the evGW$_0$ scheme, starting from HSE DFT results as input.
 This method provides an efficient and accurate approximation to the GW formalism.
 Quasiparticle wave functions and energies were updated until convergence was reached after four iterations.
-A cutoff of 270~eV was sufficient for the GW calculations, including those with the V$_\text{B}^{-}$ defect.
-For the self-energy calculations, 6500 bands were included.
-Brillouin-zone sampling was restricted to the $\Gamma$-point, which proved convergent for both DFT and GW+BSE calculations.
-The defect-level energy differences obtained from GW were consistent with those from HSE (see Supplementary Note 5), validating their reliability for subsequent BSE optical property calculations.
+The plane-wave basis for the orbitals was kept at the 450~eV cutoff used in the DFT step, which exceeds the largest recommended cutoff of the B and N PAW potentials; the response function was expanded up to \texttt{ENCUTGW}~$=270$~eV, i.e. the VASP default of $2/3$ of the orbital cutoff, which is the standard converged choice for $sp^2$ BN.
+For the self-energy calculations, 6500 bands were included, corresponding to more than 30 times the number of occupied states of the 216-atom supercell.
+We note that the quantities we report are energy \emph{differences} between states described in one and the same basis, which converge substantially faster with respect to both the cutoff and the number of bands than the absolute quasiparticle energies do.
+Brillouin-zone sampling was restricted to the $\Gamma$ point, which proved convergent for both DFT and GW+BSE calculations.
+The defect-level energy differences obtained from GW were consistent with those from HSE (see Supplementary Note~5), validating their reliability for subsequent BSE optical property calculations.